Rosie in My Midnight Dreams – Exciting new venue

 Rosie in My Midnight Dreams blackboard menu

 We also like the music, as could be expected from a team that has named the restaurant (we assume) after one of DJ Shadow’s creations.
 We can sit back and enjoy Neil Young’s “Journey Though the Past” or the rhythmic drumming on talented Sophie Hunger’s “LikeLikeLike” or Patti Smith’s “April Fool”, as a few recent examples.
+On a recent visit we also enjoyed the immensely talented Vanja Orlandić’s cover of the Neil Young composition that he wrote in high school about “Cortez the Killer” followed by “Stop the City” by David J. and “Let England Shake” by PJ Harvey from her 2011 album of the same name.

-We haven’t had lunch or been in for a glass of wine yet, but the wine selection looks interesting and the cakes, which are on display on the bar, look very tempting!
+The wine selection looks interesting and the cakes, which are on display on the bar, look very tempting!

 Rosie in My Midnight Dreams cake selection on the bar